Tips to ride out supply chain disruptions and rising costs

 "Having numerous suppliers for goods, particularly raw materials, is so important," Somogyi says.
 "This way, when one supplier shuts down for the ingredient you need or the logistics make it slower to get the ingredient into the processor, you have alternatives.”

-It's about finding ways to develop stability in a supply chain that is constantly in flux.
+It's about finding ways to develop stability in a supply chain constantly in flux.

-The current economic climate has forced food processors to look at their entire supply chain to determine potential losses and reduce costs.
+The current economic climate has forced food processors to examine their entire supply chain to identify potential losses and reduce costs.

-"Our clients are finding more and more that they have to focus on their business and do it well,” says Véronic Laliberté, FCC’s director of commercial financing.
+"Our clients are finding more and more that they have to focus on their business and do it well,” says Véronic Laliberté, FCC Area Vice President of Commercial Financing.

 Lower risks through partnerships